Anthony

 the antenna pattern or elements of the antenna pattern, grain

-least one of displayed on the display of the computerized device,
+at least one of displayed on the display of the computerized

-computerized device, and printed using one of an external and an
+the computerized device, and printed using one of an external

-integrated printed.
-When a projection unit is employed, the
+and an integrated printed.
+When a projection unit is employed,

-computerized device may further include a device that adjusts the
+the computerized device may further include a device that

-scale of the projected template based on at least the distance
+adjusts the scale of the projected template based on at least

-between the projection unit and the surface on which the antenna
+the distance between the projection unit and the surface on

 [0134] Also, the template may correspond to digital data that is